bmurdata/NYCGovJobSearch/README.md

    * time- used to track time of program execution.
    * re- unused but referenced.
    * requests- unused but referenced.

 # Current Progress

    - Initial web scraping complete.
    - Basic JSON and CSV files generated.
    - SQL Server connections made, HTML files can be made as well.
+   - Pulled list of NYC agencies and agency codes from [NYC Open Data Civil List](https://data.cityofnewyork.us/City-Government/Civil-List/ye3c-m4ga) using Socrata API through SoQL, which borrows from SQL.
+   - Scraped jobs sorted by agency and agency code, in addition to category

 # Next Steps
    - Get more from scraped links.
-Job title, posted date, etc.
+Posted date, posted until, etc.
-   - Follow links and get additional data- salary, etc.
+   - Follow links and get additional data- salary, number of positions, job id.
 # Future
    - Clean up pipfile to remove packages not used in main files.
 Consider splitting them up.
    - Website to display information and provide searches, along with updates.